Understanding Labor Burden

 Why Labor Burden Is Important in Construction

 In construction, labor is one of the largest and most variable project expenses.
 While base wages are easy to quantify, they represent only part of the actual cost of employing a worker.
-Payroll taxes, insurance premiums, paid leave, training, and other indirect costs add significantly to labor-related spending—but are often less visible during estimating.
+Payroll taxes, insurance premiums, paid leave, and training add significantly to labor-related spending—but are often less visible during estimating.
 Labor burden captures these costs and brings them into the open, allowing contractors to budget for them accurately.
+Because these costs are highly volatile (e.g. insurance premiums up 10–20% in 2026), experts recommend recalculating labor burden at least twice per year.

 Without accounting for labor burden, job costs are understated, bids may come in too low, and profit margins can erode over time.
 Accurate labor burden calculations support reliable estimates, help avoid underpricing, and provide a clearer view of project performance.
 In competitive markets where small differences in cost can determine whether a bid is won or lost, a well-understood labor burden can make the difference between a profitable project and a financial loss.